Ladies of the Canyon (band)

-Ladies of the Canyon is a Canadian band from Montreal, Quebec composed of Tara Martin, Maia Davies, Jasmine Bleile and Anna Ruddick.
+Ladies of the Canyon is a Canadian band from Montreal, Quebec composed of Tara Martin, Maïa Davies, Jasmine Bleile and Anna Ruddick.
 Their sound encompasses a melding of influences, such as roots, rock, country, and Americana.
 The group has released two albums.

 History

 Founded in 2005, Ladies of the Canyon began their career playing small venues in Montreal’s popular Mile-End neighbourhood.
 At the time their music consisted mainly of "countrified" 1970s Californian soft-rock sound; over time their musical style expanded to include classic folk and contemporary rock.